Will The Dividend Raise Bring Back Investors' Love Of New Residential Investment?

-Hopefully this article will help you grow your assets.
+Hopefully, this article will help you grow your assets.

 New Residential Investment Corp.
 (NYSE:NRZ) is a US REIT.
-It was spun off from Newcastle Investment Corp. on May 15, 2013 at $6.70/share (or $13.40/share after considering the 1-for-2 reverse split in late 2014).
-It closed on June 23, 2017 at $16.59 per share (a gain of $3.19/share or +23.8%) in roughly 4 years.
+It was spun off from Newcastle Investment Corp. on May 15, 2013, at $6.70/share (or $13.40/share after considering the 1-for-2 reverse split in late 2014).
+It closed on June 23, 2017, at $16.59 per share (a gain of $3.19/share or +23.8%) in roughly four years.
 In addition to that, it pays a 12.06% annual dividend.
 These latter two figures put the return on the stock above 15% in total return per year.
 This is a level that would thrill most income investors.
-On June 21, 2017 NRZ raised its dividend for the second time in 2017 to $0.50/quarter from $0.48/quarter/share (about +4.2%).
-Year over year the dividend is up from $0.46/quarter/share (+8.7%).
-Great dividend growth combined with an already high dividend yield of 12.06% annually after this latest raise has to make NRZ look attractive to investors.
+On June 21, 2017, NRZ raised its dividend for the second time in 2017 to $0.50/quarter from $0.48/quarter/share (about +4.2%).
+Year over year, the dividend is up from $0.46/quarter/share (+8.7%).
+Great dividend growth, combined with an already high dividend yield of 12.06% annually after this latest raise, has to make NRZ look attractive to investors.
 It is easy to see why it has drawn a lot of love from income investors in the past.

-Since the April 19, 2017 closing high of $17.75/share, the stock price fell to a closing price of $16.03 on June 21, 2017 (-$1.72/share or -9.7%).
+Since the April 19, 2017, closing high of $17.75/share, the stock price fell to a closing price of $16.03 on June 21, 2017 (-$1.72/share or -9.7%).
 This had to worry investors.
 The recent trend has definitely been downward.
 The latest dividend raise resulted in a pop on June 22, 2017; but it is unclear yet whether or not this will break the recent downtrend?
-Thus it is appropriate to review NRZ Q1 2017 earnings results and any other appropriate information.
+Thus, it is appropriate to review NRZ Q1 2017 earnings results and any other appropriate information.

-For Q1 2017 NRZ beat on revenue of $194.3 million (+78.6% YoY), which was a beat by +$9.17 million.
-It beat on Core Earnings of $155 million or $0.54 per diluted share -- a beat by +$0.01/share.
+For Q1 2017, NRZ beat on revenue of $194.3 million (+78.6% YoY), which was a beat by +$9.17 million.
+It beat on Core Earnings of $155 million or $0.54 per diluted share - a beat by +$0.01/share.
 GAAP Net Income was $121 million or $0.42 per diluted share.
-After the Q1 2017 raise the common dividend amounted to $148 million or $0.48/common share.
+After the Q1 2017 raise, the common dividend amounted to $148 million or $0.48/common share.
 This last was up from the $0.46/share of Q4 2016 and of Q1 2016.

 Some of the significant NRZ actions in Q1 2017 were: